Funeral Costs in New Jersey: What Families Pay in 2026

 How much does a funeral cost in New Jersey?

-Is cremation cheaper than burial in New Jersey?
+Does cremation save money compared with burial in New Jersey?

-Yes.
-In New Jersey, direct cremation ($2,400) can save families $7,800 or more compared to a traditional funeral with burial ($10,200 plus cemetery costs).
-The cremation rate in New Jersey is currently 48%, near the national average of approximately 60%.
+It does.
+A direct cremation in New Jersey runs about $2,400, whereas a traditional funeral with burial averages $10,200 before adding the plot — so the gap can easily exceed $7,800.
+New Jersey's cremation rate of 48% sits near the roughly 60% national figure.
 The Northeast has a higher concentration of funeral homes per capita, which can give families more options for comparison shopping.

 How can I save on funeral costs in New Jersey?